Zeppelin: Renaissance

 Count von Zeppelin had died in 1917, before the end of the war.
-Dr. Hugo Eckener, who had long envisioned dirigibles as vessels of peace rather than of war, took command of the Zeppelin business, hoping to quickly resume civilian flights.
+Hugo Eckener, who had long envisioned dirigibles as vessels of peace rather than of war, took command of the Zeppelin business, hoping to quickly resume civilian flights.
 Despite considerable difficulties, they completed two small passenger airships; LZ 120 Bodensee (scrapped in July 1928), which first flew in August 1919 and in the following months transported passengers between Friedrichshafen and Berlin, and a sister-ship LZ 121 Nordstern, {Scrapped September 1926} which was intended for use on a regular route to Stockholm.

-However, in 1921 the Allied Powers demanded that these should be handed over as war reparations as compensation for the dirigibles destroyed by their crews in 1919.
+However, in 1921, the Allied Powers demanded that these should be handed over as war reparations as compensation for the dirigibles destroyed by their crews in 1919.
 Germany was not allowed to construct military aircraft and only airships of less than 1000000 ft3 were permitted.
 This brought a halt to Zeppelin's plans for airship development, and the company temporarily had to resort to manufacturing aluminium cooking utensils.

 Eckener and his co-workers refused to give up and kept looking for investors and a way to circumvent Allied restrictions.
 Their opportunity came in 1924.
 The United States had started to experiment with rigid airships, constructing one of their own, the ZR-1 USS Shenandoah, and buying the R38 (based on the Zeppelin L 70) when the British airship programme was cancelled.
 However, this broke apart and caught fire during a test flight above the Humber on 23 August 1921, killing 44 crewmen.

 Under these circumstances, Eckener managed to obtain an order for the next American dirigible.
-Germany had to pay for this airship itself, as the cost was set against the war reparation accounts, but for the Zeppelin company this was unimportant.
+Germany had to pay for this airship itself, as the cost was set against the war reparations accounts, but for the Zeppelin company, this was unimportant.
 LZ 126 made its first flight on 27 August 1924.

-On 12 October at 07:30 local time the Zeppelin took off for the US under the command of Hugo Eckener.
-The ship completed its 8050 km voyage without any difficulties in 80 hours 45 minutes.
+On 12 October at 07:30 local time, the Zeppelin took off for the US under the command of Hugo Eckener.
+The ship completed its 8050 km voyage without any difficulties in 80 hours and 45 minutes.
 American crowds enthusiastically celebrated the arrival, and President Calvin Coolidge invited Eckener and his crew to the White House, calling the new Zeppelin an "angel of peace".

 Given the designation ZR-3 USS Los Angeles and refilled with helium (partly sourced from the Shenandoah) after its Atlantic crossing, the airship became the most successful American airship.
 It operated reliably for eight years until it was retired in 1932 for economic reasons.
 It was dismantled in August 1940.

 Golden age

-With the delivery of LZ 126, the Zeppelin company had reasserted its lead in rigid airship construction, but it was not yet quite back in business.
-In 1926 restrictions on airship construction were relaxed by the Locarno treaties, but acquiring the necessary funds for the next project proved a problem in the difficult economic situation of post–World War I Germany, and it took Eckener two years of lobbying and publicity work to secure the realization of LZ 127.
+With the delivery of LZ 126, the Zeppelin company had reasserted its lead in rigid airship construction, but it was not yet fully back in business.
+In 1926, restrictions on airship construction were relaxed, but acquiring the necessary funds for the next project proved a problem in the difficult economic situation of post–World War I Germany, and it took Eckener two years of lobbying and publicity to secure the realization of LZ 127.